 I accidentally dropped my wallet into the pool, a little bag filled with my most precious heirlooms.
 One of the girls dove for it, then came up gasping, waving the purse and shouting, "You must give us our clothes to get this back!"

 I called, "There's nothing in that bag but my name, my grandfather's diamond signet ring, and the deed to my father's property.
-Throw it back into the water."
+Throw it back into the water.
+I'd rather see your nipples!"

 She did just that, causing the blue boy to laugh with delight.
 "Well done!" he said, clapping his hands.
 A very large salmon leaped out of the water with my wallet in its mouth, then swam down the stream toward the sea.

-But the blue boy wanted to give the girl some punishment for what she had done, not to fulfill the laws of karma, but simply to play with her.
-So he blew his breathe upon her and she changed into a mourning dove.
+But the blue boy wanted to give the girl a little punishment for throwing my wallet away, not because she had done wrong, but just to tease her.
+So he blew a breath upon her that transformed her body into a mourning dove.
 "You may return to your human form tomorrow," he said.

-When the sun was high and the mist had burned away, she wandered back to her friends, naked and human, her bare feet delicately pressing last night's dew from the moss with each step.
+When the sun was high and the mist had burned away, she wandered back to her friends, naked and human, her bare feet delicately pressing last night's dew from the moss.
 "Sorrow is lovely," she said.
 "Now I will never be afraid.
 I miss the dark."

 I followed the caravan routes across Persia to the Roman Empire.
 On the way, I passed through a picturesque little kingdom called Israel, noted chiefly for die-hard zealots who kept challenging the authority of Caesar, getting themselves crucified, then coming back for more.